 from to ?

-The term “per cent” is derived from the Latin per centum, meaning “by the hundred” or can be explained, as the portion of a quantity proportional to its whole relative to “one hundred”.
+How to figure out percentages: the term “per cent” is derived from the Latin per centum, meaning “by the hundred” or can be explained, as the portion of a quantity proportional to its whole relative to “one hundred”.
 The sign for “per cent % ” evolved by gradual contraction of two circles (zeros) of 100 separated by a horizontal line, and the modern “%” symbol derived.
 In mathematics, a percentage is a number or ratio expressed as a fraction of 100.
 It is often denoted using the percent sign, “%”, or the abbreviated some time as “pct.”
 Or “pc” used in the case of quantities in economics.
 In mathematical statement “a percentage is a dimensionless number (pure number)”.
 For example, 81% (read as eighty one percent) and expressed as, equal to 81 portions of its whole quantity relative to 100.
 Following will help understanding further:

 Example1: 81 is the 81% of 100.
 The formula for this calculation is: (81/100) x 100